mautic/developer-documentation-new/docs/components/campaigns.rst

    * - Option
      - Description
    * - ``--entity=campaign``
-     - Specifies the entity type being imported.
+     - Specifies the entity type to import.
 For example, Campaign
    * - ``--file``
-     - Path to the file you want to import - ZIP
+     - Path to the ZIP file you want to import
    * - ``--user=``
      - User ID to associate with the import process.
 For example, 1 - admin

+.. vale on

 Exporting via API
 =================